 Sign up for free and never miss a CPP news report, investigation, conversation or event.

-The indictment text
+The indictment text from the grand jury

 You can strengthen independent, in-depth and investigative news for all of North Carolina